Introduction: Beyond Social Media

 What follows is my attempt to take each of these technologies seriously.
 What does a drone in Budapest, a new stone crusher in rural India, boulders in Ethiopia, and a petri dish in Flint, Michigan have to do with one another?
 In this book I suggest one possible answer: collective action efforts use tools and technologies to get their jobs done, and this use and those tools are far broader than anticipated by current assessment of new digital technology.

 In the next chapter, I will suggest that the notion of a public sphere allows us to better recognize civil society’s important connective components while also pushing out how we consider technologies’ spatial implications.
-Digital technology has democratized important social, political, and economic activity, enabling individuals or groups to do things that had previously been the remit of states and large corporations.
+Digital technology has democratized important social, political, and economic activity, enabling individuals or groups to do things that had previously been the remit of states and large corporations.30 For example, a host of tools for citizen science are available at PublicLab.org, allowing people from all walks of life to test their air and water, and in so doing to produce counter-hegemonic data about the environment.
+While it is beyond the purview of this study, science itself is a site of contentious knowledge.31 Social change efforts regularly draw on technology.
+They always have.
+New digital technologies play an important role in politics, but are only one piece of a much larger puzzle.

 Tools and technologies